Should Babies Get Cod Liver Oil?Updated: July 11, 2017healthy fats, Healthy Pregnancy, Baby & Child

 The short answer is yes, babies need cod liver oil even if they are exclusively breastfed.
 More on this recommendation, timing, and dosages as suggested by the Weston Price Foundation below.

 In recent years, almost all companies that produce cod liver oil have cheapened their manufacturing process to either remove natural vitamins A/D and replace them with synthetic versions, reduce the amounts of A/D, or both.
 For example, Carlson’s brand of cod liver oil used to be recommended by the Weston Price Foundation only to be dropped from the list because this brand no longer contains enough vitamin A to support robust health.

 A few companies refused to cheapen their products and stopped using Norwegian manufacturers because the natural vitamin A/D was going to be replaced with synthetic versions.
 A method for producing a high vitamin cod liver oil by fermenting the cod livers was developed.
 The resulting product is produced with no heat or solvents.
 However, this fermented cod liver oil does contain some beneficial lactic acid which can produce a mild burning sensation on the back of the throat for about 10% of folks who take it.

 In those cases, extra virgin cod liver oil is a good option.
 This type of cod liver oil is raw and produced using no heat or solvents either.
 It contains no lactic acid and is easier for some to tolerate.

 These tested and vetted brands of high vitamin cod liver oil are the only ones recommended for adults -or- babies!

 Should Babies Get Cod Liver Oil?

-Based on the ever changing manufacturing process, what brands are actually currently appropriate for babies?
-In addition, what is the appropriate dosage for a young child given that the daily recommended intake of Vitamin D has increased significantly in recent years?
+What is the appropriate dosage for a young child given that the daily recommended intake of Vitamin D has increased significantly in recent years?

 Sarah, The Healthy Home Economist